rkerssies/mvc2022/README.md

   * Routes protected with URL-whitelist
     * Middleware protection on routes (optional for eq: authentication and authorization)
     * Classes, Traits and Inheritance namespaced by an autoloader on the app-folder
-    * Unqiue encryption depending on: App-key
+    * Unique encryption depending on: App-key
-    * Salt ecryption and decryption
+    * Salt encryption and decryption
     * Config in INI-file and accessible via a definition
     * Session fingerprint-protected with IP-check
     * Forms for adding and updating protected with csrf-token